upbe-predictiva/seqtag-keras/README.md

 The purpose of creating a fork (and a separate module) instead of using the excellent anago is as follows.

+1.  **Maintain compatibility with newer tf and keras versions.**
-1. Anago's installation comes with ELMo, allennlp and some other stuff, which are not needed for the intended use cases of this repo (mainly DeepSegment).
+2. Anago's installation comes with ELMo, allennlp and some other stuff, which are not needed for the intended use cases of this repo (mainly DeepSegment).
-2. It's not easy to include a git repo link as a requirement in setup.py while publishing to PyPi.
+3. It's not easy to include a git repo link as a requirement in setup.py while publishing to PyPi.
 So, this module is renamed to seqtag-keras.

 **Full credit and thanks for the original implementation of this repo goes to https://github.com/Hironsan/ and https://github.com/chakki-works/ . **